scottyschup/ruby-curriculum/projects/knights_travails.md

 In this problem we want to write a class that will find a path for a Chess Knight from a starting position to an end position.
+Both the starting and ending position should be on a standard 8x8 chess board.

 Write a class, `KnightPathFinder`.
 Initialize your `KnightPathFinder` with a starting position.
 For instance